First polarisation measurement of coherently photoproduced J/$\psi$ in ultra-peripheral Pb$-$Pb collisions at $\sqrt{s_{\rm NN}}$ = 5.02 TeV: Introduction

 \section{Introduction}

 The study of vector meson photoproduction at high energies has received great interest in recent years~\cite{Baltz:2007kq,Contreras:2015dqa,Klein:2020fmr}.
 Ultra-peripheral collisions (UPCs) at the CERN Large Hadron Collider (LHC) allow access to the highest available photon energies for such photon--induced interactions.
 In UPCs, the impact parameter is larger than the sum of the radii of the two colliding nuclei, so they are beyond the range of the nuclear force and do not interact hadronically.
 A quasi-real photon is emitted from one of the charged nuclei and this in turn might fluctuate into a quark--antiquark pair, which can scatter elastically off the other nucleus.
 Vector meson photoproduction off nuclei can be either coherent, with the photon coupling coherently to the nucleus as a whole, or incoherent, where instead the photon couples to a single nucleon.
 Much emphasis has been put on how this process could give access to space and momentum features of the momentum distribution of gluons of the hadronic target.
 In particular, several model calculations indicate that vector meson photoproduction is sensitive to nuclear modifications of the partonic structure for gluons that carry a rather small fraction of the momentum of the nucleons~\cite{Guzey:2016piu,Bendova:2020hbb}.

-Kinematics dictates that the momentum fraction carried by the gluons is given by $x=\frac{M_{\jpsi}}{\snn}\, e^{\pm y}$, where $M_{\jpsi}$ is the mass of the \jpsi and $y$ is the rapidity.
+Kinematics dictates that the momentum fraction carried by the gluons is given by $x=\frac{M_{\jpsi}}{\snn}\, e^{\pm y}$, where $M_{\jpsi}$ is the mass of the \jpsi, $y$ is the rapidity, and \snn is the centre-of-mass rapidity per nucleon--nucleon collision.
 For rapidities $y \neq 0$ one thus has a two-fold ambiguity in the value of $x$.
-In the middle of the acceptance of the muon spectrometer $y = -3.25$, and this corresponds to $x$-values of $2\times 10^{-3}$ and $5\times 10^{-5}$.
+In the middle of the acceptance of the muon spectrometer $y = -3.25$.
+This corresponds to $x$-values of $2\times 10^{-3}$ and $5\times 10^{-5}$.
 The largest contribution to the cross section comes from the higher value.
-Recent experimental data from ALICE, CMS, and LHCb~\cite{Abelev:2012ba,Abbas:2013oua,Khachatryan:2016qhq,LHCb:2021bfl} have found experimental evidence of gluon shadowing~\cite{Guzey:2013xba}.
+Recent experimental data from ALICE, CMS, and LHCb~\cite{Abelev:2012ba,Abbas:2013oua,Khachatryan:2016qhq,Tumasyan_2023,LHCb:2021bfl} have found experimental evidence of gluon shadowing~\cite{Guzey:2013xba}.